 Application Setting Description Username/Password User credentials needed for backing up database transaction logs.
 This account must have backup privileges.
 Credentials are required only if you select Truncate Log or Backup Transaction Log and the local system does not have permissions to the SQL Server database.
 See Chapter 2, Required SQL Server Roles for the Windows User for details on roles and permissions.
 Staging Disk Size (GB) Enter the staging disk size in the Staging Disk Size (GB) field: 1 to 256000.
 The Connector calculates the maximum size of the database as configured and adds 20%.
 The Staging Disk Size option allows you to allocate a staging disk to hold backup and to allow future growth of the database.
 Staging Disk Mount Point Use this to define where to mount the staging disk.
 SQL Database Backup Path Enter an SQL Database Backup Path to define a location for a temporary SQL backup.
-If the VDP Connector needs to take a full, native backup of the SQL Server database, that backup would be saved in this directory.
-Ensure that there is enough free space available on the volume hosting this directory to hold a full database backup.
+If the VDP Connector needs to take a full, native backup of the SQL Server database, that backup will be saved in this directory.
+Ensure there is enough free space on the volume hosting this directory to hold a full database backup.
+Note: This setting is only applicable for a VM that includes the Actific Connector and is configured for a Microsoft SQL Server database.
 Service Access Point IP Address (SQL server availability groups only) Enter a value here to back up from a SQL availability appliance.
 Specify the IP address of the appliance node you want the database to be backed up from.
 This option is not required if you want the database to be backed up from the active node and it is not required for a failover appliance.
+Use Service IP for Restore Honor the service access point IP during restore for a clustered application.
 Connector Options Leave Connector Options blank unless directed to enter a value by Actifio Support.
 Log Staging Disk Size Enter a Log Staging Disk Size (GB) to override the space automatically defined for database log backups.
 Valid entries are 1 to 4000.